OpenNebula/docs/source/deployment/opennebula_installation/mysql_setup.rst

 MySQL Setup
 ==============

-The MySQL backend is an alternative to the default Sqlite backend.
+The MySQL back-end is an alternative to the default Sqlite back-end.
 Either of them can be used seamlessly to the upper layers and ecosystem tools.
 These high level components do not need to be modified or configured.

-The two backends cannot coexist, and you will have to decide which one is going to be used while planning your OpenNebula installation.
+The two back-ends cannot coexist, and you will have to decide which one is going to be used while planning your OpenNebula installation.

-.. note:: If you are planning to install OpenNebula with MySQL backend, pleae follow this guide *prior* to start OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.
+.. note:: If you are planning to install OpenNebula with MySQL back-end, please follow this guide *prior* to start OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.

 .. _mysql_installation: